Vyral/dan-mumm/_posts/2019-05-21-how-much-does-it-cost-to-sell-a-house.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/home-selling-costs-you-need-to-know-yt.jpg
-youtube_code: MYGXouAl9_s
+youtube_code: tQwy5A_Abpo
 ---

 {% include youtube.html %}

-Today we’re answering the most common question that I get as a Realtor: **How much does it actually cost to sell a house?** Most Realtors assume people already know the answer, but a lot of people don’t because they’ve never sold a house before.&nbsp;
+People often ask us how much it costs to sell a home.
+Most Realtors assume people already know the answer, but a lot of people don’t because they’ve never sold a house before.&nbsp;

 **It doesn’t really cost you anything up front to sell your home.** The costs you incur are paid at closing and are typically removed from whatever amount the home sells for.
 The only fees that you might have to pay include repair fees or to order HOA rules and regulations.
 Other than that, the rest of the costs happen at closing after you’ve sold.